camunda-community-hub/zeebe-message-correlation/README.md

     });
 ```

- The concrete value of the message `correlationKey` is matched against running workflow instances, by comparing the supplied value against the `orderId` variable of running instances subscribed to this message.
-This is the relationship established by setting the correlationKey to `orderId` in the message catch event in the BPMN.
+ The value of the message `correlationKey` is matched against running workflow instances, by comparing the supplied value against the `orderId` variable of running instances subscribed to this message.
+This is the relationship established by setting the Subscription Correlation Key to `orderId` in the message catch event in the BPMN.

 ## Running the demonstration